katieglennon/fridge-bingo-client/proposal/README.md

 ## Overview

 Fridge Bingo encourages users to be resourceful and creative in the kitchen in a bid to combat food waste.
-The aim make cooking more accessible and fun by using random or leftover ingredients that they already have at home in order to create a delicious meal.
+The aim is to make cooking more accessible and fun by using random or leftover ingredients that they already have at home in order to create a delicious meal.

 ### Problem Space